Sibren/UmbracoStaticFileGenerator/readme.md

 2. ~~Take care of redirects~~
 3. ~~Take care of deleted items~~
 4. ~~Replace urls with actual urls~~
-5. Make more settings variable (create config file)
+5. Make more settings variable (custom section in Settings, json config file)
 6. ~~Check if / has index.html and what to do with it?~~
+7. Check if redirect node redirects to this node and update.
+8. Pull apart from Umbraco, create custom DLL

 ### Wishlist
 1. Publish all nodes to HTML when site starts/has no items in /www/